Stories of convicts on the First Fleet: Charles Williams

 Charles Williams alias Christopher Magee / Christopher McGee worked, most likely as a convict, in the American colonies for eight years.
 On his return to London, he was again tried and convicted and sentenced to transportation.
 By then, though, the American colonies had declared their independence and America was no longer the destination for convicts under sentence of transportation, so Christopher alias Charles instead sailed with the First Fleet per Scarborough (1788) to a new penal colony: the Colony of New South Wales.

 He married fellow First Fleeter Eleanor McCabe and they went on to have two children: James Magee and Mary Magee.
-James died aged approximately 2 months old and became the first person buried at the Parramatta Burial Ground (St. John's Cemetery, Parramatta), and Mary drowned in the Parramatta River near Breakfast Point along with her pregnant mother Eleanor and a convict named Mary Green.
+James died aged approximately 2 months old and became the first person buried at the Parramatta Burial Ground.
+(St. John's Cemetery, Parramatta), and Mary drowned in the Parramatta River near Breakfast Point along with her pregnant mother Eleanor and a convict named Mary Green.
 Christopher buried his wife, daughter and unborn child in unconsecrated ground metres from his doorstep on his farm at Camellia, overlooking the Parramatta River.
 Christopher alias Charles had been the first to receive a land grant at Camellia.
 Later, he joined shipmate and neighbour James Ruse to become the first European farmers to work the land in the Hawkesbury.
 Christopher alias Charles was buried at St. Matthew's Cemetery, Windsor, in 1815, aged 52.

+John Williams (Black Jack)

+At 17 years of age, John found himself aboard the Scarborough bound for New South Wales.
+He was originally sentenced to death for the theft of some alcohol, two silver spoons, a coat & a pounds worth of halfpenny pieces.
+Due to his age, his sentence was commuted to transportation to America, this was then changed.
+Once in New South Wales, John stowed away twice before getting caught.
+He lived into his 80s and was buried in a cemetery in Parramatta.